The Importance of Suicide Awareness & Prevention

 Smith concluded by stating this important piece of advice: “If you have family members or friends you know how they act.
 Training is going to tell you how to recognize it, but if you see they're acting differently start asking questions.
 If you see somebody acting completely out of character that's your number one red flag, but there are little signs that people don’t even think to consider.
 There are great resources out there and I want people to take advantage of them.”

 For more information about suicide prevention in Douglas County, visit the Grace to Live Facebook page or contact Felicia Smith via email by clicking here or phone 307-358-2122.
-QPR Training Sessions are tentatively scheduled for November.
-Be sure to watch our Facebook page for further information!
+Be sure to watch our Facebook page for further information once we are able to offer live QPR training!